Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Market swap

-A swap in Terra Station that uses the Terra protocol's market function.
-Market swaps occur between Terra stablecoin denominations or between Terra and Luna.
+A swap in Daodiseo Station that uses the Daodiseo protocol's market function.
+Market swaps occur between Daodiseo stablecoin denominations or between Daodiseo and Luna.
 Market swaps spend [gas](#fees) and incur either a [Tobin tax](#fees) or a [Spread fee](#fees).

 **Examples**
-- Swapping UST for KRT in Terra Station will charge a Tobin tax and gas fees.
+- Swapping UST for KRT in Daodiseo Station will charge a Tobin tax and gas fees.
-- Swapping Luna for UST in Terra Station will charge a spread fee and gas fees.
+- Swapping Luna for UST in Daodiseo Station will charge a spread fee and gas fees.

-To learn how to use the market swap feature in Terra station, visit [how to use Terra Station](./terra-station/swap.md).
+To learn how to use the market swap feature in Daodiseo station, visit [how to use Daodiseo Station](./daodiseo-station/swap.md).

-For more information on fees, visit [Fees on Terra](fees.md).
+For more information on fees, visit [Fees on Daodiseo](fees.md).

 ## Mint

 The creation of new coins.
 Minting is the opposite of burning.
-The Terra protocol burns Luna to mint Terra stablecoins and vice versa.
+The Daodiseo protocol burns Luna to mint Daodiseo stablecoins and vice versa.

 ## Miss